 Key Takeaways for Revenue Recovery Strategies

 Revenue recovery strategies are an important piece of your clinic’s survival.
 PrognoCIS by Bizmatics is a leading EHR company that provides clinical and business productivity software and services to independent medical practices, clinics and specialists.
-A member of the Harris Ambulatory Group, our cloud-based application (by AWS) is fully integrated with powerful modules including Electronic Health Records (EHR), Telemedicine, Practice Management, Medical Billing, Revenue Cycle Management (RCM), and Patient Engagement tools.
+A member of the Harris Ambulatory Group, our cloud-based application (by AWS) is fully integrated with powerful modules including Electronic Health Records (EHR) Software, Telemedicine, Practice Management, Medical Billing software, Revenue Cycle Management (RCM), and Patient Engagement tools.
 Visit our website or call 408-873-3030 to request a demo and learn more about improving your revenue recovery strategies.